How to convince your developers to change CMS

-New stuff – maintaining an old CMS is a huge drain on time and resources.
+Innovation – maintaining an old CMS is a huge drain on time and resources.
 In contrast, a new system allows for innovation – something that the best developers always get excited about.

-Building good solutions – like the rest of us, developers want to build something they’re proud of.
+Building great solutions – like the rest of us, developers want to build something they’re proud of.
 A new CMS offers the opportunity to create something that really matters rather than spending time patching up an old system.

-Using their own preferred development environment – for a developer, there are few things as frustrating as working with completely new hardware and software, making a flexible CMS an irresistible prospect.
+Using their own preferred development environment – for a developer, there are few things as frustrating as working with completely new hardware and software, making a more flexible CMS an irresistible prospect.

 Not having to support the non-technical users – developers are busy enough as it is without having to be on-hand for IT support.
 A new CMS that allows for independent content editing is an offer they can’t refuse.